centrebalearbiodiversitat/biodumpy/docs/source/index.rst

 Acknowledgments
 ---------------

-The project was supported by MCIN with funding from European Union—NextGenerationEU (PRTR-C17.I1) and the Government of the Balearic Islands.
+The project is developed by the "Centre Balear de Biodiversitat" (CBB) at the University of the Balearic Islands, with support from MCIN and funding from the European Union—NextGenerationEU (PRTR-C17.I1), as well as the Government of the Balearic Islands.